mialkin/docs/dotnet/libraries/polly.md

   .OrInner<OperationCanceledException>(ex => ex.CancellationToken != myToken)
 ```

-Then, optionally, the return results that needs to be handled can be specified:
+Then, optionally, specify the return results that needs to be handled:

 ```csharp
 // Handle return value with condition